-Growing up in the Suburban Washington, DC area, I rarely had the chance to see a farm.
+Growing up in the suburban Washington, DC area, I rarely had the chance to see a farm.
 But now, as a registered dietitian, I recognize how important it is to see where our food comes from.
 So when the Southeast Dairy Association invited me to tour Glo-Crest Dairy in Clermont, GA, I eagerly jumped at the opportunity.

 However, unlike most humans, cows actually prefer a monotonous diet.
 They eat around 125 pounds of food each day and wash it down with between 30 and 75 gallons of water, depending on the season.
-Each meal contains a mix of grains, cottonseed, soybean meal, corn and citrus peel, which provides the perfect ratio of nutrients for optimal health and milk production.
-They are fed fresh feed twice per day and the nutritionist uses multiple diets for different stages of the cow’s life.
+Each meal contains a mix of grains, cottonseed, soybean meal, corn, and citrus peel, which provides the perfect ratio of nutrients for optimal health and milk production.
+Dairy cows are fed fresh feed twice per day and the nutritionist uses multiple diets for different stages of the cow’s life.

 If you’ve never been to a dairy farm, I encourage you to visit a dairy farm near you.
 Milk is one of the most regulated foods in the country.
 There are checkpoints at every step during production to ensure the milk that you consume is safe, nutritious, and tastes great.
-And I’m so thankful for all of the dairy farmers.
+And I’m so thankful for all the dairy farmers.
 They work 365 days a year just like their cows.
 It’s a tough job, but one they embrace because they are passionate about their animals and the quality of their products.

 Marie Spano, MS, RD, CSCS, CSSD